giangson19/covid_automated_dashboard/README.md

     3. ✅ Query the necessary data and save query results to a Google Sheets.
 Also: Write an update log when the data is updated.
 2. ✅ Schedule all the previous steps to run daily, using Task Scheduler.
 3. ✅ Construct [a live Tableau dashboard](https://public.tableau.com/app/profile/giang.son/viz/shared/6YFNC278H) that feeds data from the Google Sheets.
 Tableau will then takes care of the daily data refresh.
-4. ✅ Optional: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file. <br>
+4. ✅ Optional: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file. <br> *I will stop auto-committing to github on Jun 26, 2021 because I can't figure out how to work with Personal Access Token.*
 5. ✅ Bonus: Write [a blog post](https://www.notion.so/gsws/Making-a-Tableau-Dashboard-that-Updates-Automatically-using-Python-e887a9912cbf46fab168c7926e627d3f) about how I figured this entire thing out.

 *Note:*